It’s hard to get ahead in life when you have thousands of dollars in debt hanging around your neck.

 If you’ve had the account open for at least two years, you pay the standard income tax plus a 10% penalty on early withdrawals.
 That’s bad enough in itself, but it gets even worse if your account has been open for less than two years — in that case, the penalty leaps from 10% to 25%.

 In short, don’t raid your SIMPLE IRA to pay down debts.

 Pro tip: If you have an IRA or a 401(k), make sure you sign up for a free portfolio analysis from Blooom.
 After connecting your accounts, Blooom will check to make sure you’re properly diversified, have the right asset allocation, and that you aren’t paying too much in fees.

 Of the different types of retirement accounts, only a Roth IRA makes for a consistently viable option for plundering to pay off debts.
 Even then, it depends on the cost of the debt and your expected returns.

-So if raiding your retirement account to pay down debts doesn’t look so appealing, what other options should you consider?
+So if raiding your retirement account to pay down credit card debt and student loans doesn’t look so appealing, what other options should you consider?

 1. Boost Your Savings Rate